-An interesting implementation detail related to SIMD is that vector instructions can only operate on data that is aligned on 16-byte boundaries (that is, four.
+An interesting implementation detail related to SIMD is that vector instructions can only operate on 16 byte data blocks (that is, four float or int values or two double values) that are aligned on 16-byte boundaries.
 Therefore, we must use malloc\align() for memory allocation.
 Furthermore, one must keep in mind that the width of the tableau may not be divisible by four, in which case the last elements will not fill an entire vector.
 The simplest way of getting around this (and avoiding tests for whether one has reached the end of a row) is to round the number of columns up to the nearest multiple of four and allocate the corresponding amount of memory.
 To the other parts of the code, the width will still appear to be the original number of columns, whereas all internal operations will utilise the fact that each row contains an integral number of vectors.
 The last elements in a row may be garbage, but that does not matter since they are not reachable from the rest of the code (and there are no division operations, so division by zero is not a risk).
 This is implemented in the Matrix class (see Appendix A.1) by having one variable called cols, which keeps track of the original number of tableau columns, and one called physicalCols, which keeps track of the rounded-up width.